danielleberre/satpractitionermanisfesto/README.md

 The experimental results much depend on the hardware (CPU, amount of RAM, L2/L3 cache, NUMA architecture, etc.) and operating system.
 Those details should be provided when reporting the results.

-## Generic benchmarks sets (e.g. competition benchmarks) can be used during a period of 3 years

-It takes time and computer resources to collect empirical evidences and to dig details about benchmarks sets.
-All data retrieved on a set of benchmarks from competitive event year X should not be void as soon as a new set of benchmarks is unveiled.
-As such, the community acknowledge that benchmarks set from year X can be used as a reference until year X+3 included.